 Houston Tax Attorney

-Mr. Sabolic argued that his records were sufficient.
-Mr. Sabolic had the set routine of how he recorded his tips at the end of each shift:
+But Mr. Sabolic was prepared.
+He argued that his records were sufficient.
+Mr. Sabolic had the set routine for recording his tips at the end of each shift:

 - MGM Grand’s point-of-sales system would generate a receipt that stated how much he had earned in tips from credit cards and room charges (charged tips).

 - He would cash out his charged tips receipt daily.

 - Cash tips were not internally controlled by MGM Grand’s system, and so Mr. Sabolic would personally keep track of his cash tips for each shift.

 - Mr. Sabolic would put any change from cash tips that he received in a glass jar.

 - He would add together his cash tips and his charged tips and enter the total into the system when he punched out.